codio-content/Java/.guides/content/Lab--Variable-Scope-1306.md

    * of coordinate points by calculating their coordinate
    * changes separately
    *
-   * @param x1 A double of the first x-coordinate
+   * @param x1 A double for first x-coordinate
-   * @param y1 A double of the first y-coordinate
+   * @param y1 A double for first y-coordinate
-   * @param x2 A double of the second x-coordinate
+   * @param x2 A double for second x-coordinate
-   * @param y2 A double of the second y-coordinate
+   * @param y2 A double for second y-coordinate
    * @return No return value
    */
   public static void getSlope(double x1, double y1, double x2, double y2) {